Precious Peatlands at Hothfield Heathlands

 The Precious Peatlands project has been generously funded by an anonymous donor, with additional support from Ashford Borough Council and the Rural Payments Agency.

-Improve access on key paths and routes throughout the reserve
+Improved access on key paths and routes throughout the reserve

-In addition to the ‘Precious Peatlands’ project, we are delivering access works paid for by Ashford Borough Council.
-This work will be completed by October 2022 and involves the creation of an all-weather accessible path through The Triangle and further improvement to pedestrian routes within the main reserve.
+We improved the condition of key paths around Hothfield Heathlands.
+This included raising heights of paths, especially those prone to water logging and erosion.
+In addition to the ‘Precious Peatlands’ project, we have delivered access works paid for by Ashford Borough Council including the creation of an all-weather accessible path through The Triangle and further improvement to pedestrian routes within the main reserve.

 Restore and improve areas of nationally important peat bog and heathland

-We will be removing scrub, mostly with our fantastic volunteer team but also with support from larger machinery to help us with the tougher areas.
+The nationally scarce bog and heathland habitats at Hothfield are constantly threatened by vigorous scrub growth.
+We removed large areas of scrub, mostly with our fantastic volunteer team but also with support from larger machinery to help us with the tougher areas.
+We also installed water control features, such as bunds and dams, to prevent bog habitat from drying out.

 Realign fencing across the site

+We are moving towards a "Wilding" approach at Hothfield Heathlands which involves repositioning the fencing to allow cattle to roam more freely and behave more naturally.
+We have installed new fencing, creating areas where wildlife can exist free from human disturbance.
 The renewal and repositioning of 2km of fencing will support this, improving the efficiency of our conservation grazing at the reserve.

-How can you help?
+What can you do?

 Peat bogs are declining across the globe.
 Large amounts are dug up and sold in garden centres for compost.
-Ensure you only buy peat free compost.
+Ensure you only buy peat-free compost.

 Let us know what you think